Frequently Asked Questions

 In the Spring term, parents are invited into school to discuss their child’s academic progress.

 In the Summer Term every child will receive a written report of his/her year’s work.
 Parents will be given the opportunity to discuss this report towards the end of the Summer term.

 17. What do I do if I have a complaint?

 Your first port of call should be your child’s teacher.
-If the issue is not sorted please see Miss Oakley (Assistant Headteacher) or Mrs Marks (Headteacher).
+If the issue is not sorted please see Miss Oakley (Assistant Headteacher) or Mr Wilson (Headteacher).
 If a more formal complaint needs to be raised then you should contact the Chair of Governors, Mrs Debbie Standring.
 If you were to need contact details for Mrs Debbie Standring please speak to the school office.